|Office:||Alter Hall 353|

 He founded the national optical chain “For Eyes.”
 Subsequently, he created an international management, marketing, public relations, and advertising firm.

 He has been interviewed in publications such as Newsweek, Business Week, and Investor’s Business Daily, as well as many major United States newspapers.
 He also has appeared on Good Morning America and other television and radio programs.

-In December 2018, Goldberg will earn his Doctor of Education in Educational Leadership from Delaware Valley University.
+Goldberg earned his Doctor of Education in Educational leadership from Delaware Valley University.
 He achieved a Master of Business Administration from Kutztown University, and a Bachelor of Arts from Temple University.